tenzir/tenzir/rfc/002-fault-tolerance/README.md

-When operators require higher degrees of reliability that goes beyond HA failover, or when scaling out for performance reasons becomes a necessity, we need to consider option (2) with a distributed operation of VAST.
-In this case, we treat the metastore of the catalog as a *shared service* between multiple VAST nodes.
+When operators require higher degrees of reliability that goes beyond HA failover, or when scaling out for performance reasons becomes a necessity, we need to consider option (2) with a distributed operation of Tenzir.
+In this case, we treat the metastore of the catalog as a *shared service* between multiple Tenzir nodes.

 ![Distributed Deployment](distributed-deployment-light.png#gh-light-mode-only)
 ![Distributed Deployment](distributed-deployment-dark.png#gh-dark-mode-only)

-In the above diagram, both VAST nodes serve as a valid entry point for data, as well as queries.
+In the above diagram, both Tenzir nodes serve as a valid entry point for data, as well as queries.
 If one location fails, the other remains fully operational.
 This architecture scales beyond two locations, with the metastore remaining the bottleneck.
 Therefore, finding a high-performance and scalable metastore is of